 The Gara Aero World Cup race ski is the pinnacle of Ski Trab research and development.
 Using the new Attivo production process, the Gara (Italian for Race) Aero WC consists of 14 layers of lightweight technology.
 A Hibox 3k carbon fiber filament encases several layers of secret sauce wrapped around an Aramid honeycomb core.
 If you haven't heard of Aramid, you haven't worked in the ..

 Voile believes in equal opportunity skiing.
-Therefore, it’s no surprise that a female-specific version of the Wasatch Speed Project has come to fruition.
+Therefore, it is no surprise that a female-specific version of the Wasatch Speed Project has come to fruition.
 Although the prototypes were pink, we applaud the decision to make the production WSG green.
-Either way, female racers no longer have to drag an extra 10cm of ski up the hill, but still can enjoy the Vector-style rockered profile ..
+Either way, female racers no longer need to drag an extra 10cm of ski up the hill and still can enjoy the Vector-style rockered profile ..

 Imagine if you applied the solid lightweight construction and easy skiing rockered tips of Voile skis to an ultralight size geared for skimo racing and speed touring.
-Well that’s just what Voile did when they started the Wasatch Speed Project.
+Well Voile did just that when they started the Wasatch Speed Project.
 The resulting ski by the same name is as unique as the namesake mountains that rise above Salt Lake City, Utah, where the skis are made.
+A lot o..

 Stealth describes both this race ski and the way that Aski snuck up on the skimo world.
 Seemingly out of nowhere, the Italian company is cranking out a full line of amazing skis using an innovative construction process.
 After years of research and development, the CarbonShell racing ski has arrived.
 The Stealth features the unique flex-pattern and performance of the Aski platform t..